cleesmith/python_learning/README.md

 ### picamera

-Mostly this is about learning how to use picamera for a Raspberry Pi.
+Mostly this is about learning how to use picamera for a Raspberry Pi (RPi).
 To create a working motion detector which uses tcp to stream images to another server.
 This will avoid creating/deleting images on the sd card.
 Perhaps I could use multiprocessing to create a temporary daemon to handle the sending of each